 Since this recipe is made with just 2 ingredients, quality counts.
 I recommend using good, high-quality dark chocolate with a high cacao percentage.
 Use a chocolate that you really like, since it’s one half of the recipe.
-I used two Green & Black’s 70% dark chocolate bars.
-You can use semi-sweet chocolate chips instead of chopped chocolate, if you prefer.
+I used two and half Theo 70% dark chocolate bars.
+You can use semi-sweet chocolate chips if you like.

-I also recommend using a good quality tahini, such as Soom, too.
+I also recommend using a good quality tahini, too.
 Some tahinis are thicker than others, so if you use a thinner one, your truffles may be a little on the softer side.
 It’s not a bad thing if they are, because they’ll still taste delicious!

 How to Make Vegan Tahini Truffles